 Kinetic

-Lead Product Designer & Manager
+Founder, Designer & Product Manager

 A case study in learning and adapting while creating a prototyping platform to help product teams design, build, and ship device experiences.
+We were one of the first companies to bring prototyping on devices in real time to designers and product teams everywhere.

 Beta Sign Ups